Zak-OTFS ISAC with Bistatic Sensing via Semi-Blind Atomic Norm Denoising Scheme: Iterative Coordinate Descent Method for Zak-OTFS Bistatic ISAC

 \subsection{Our Proposed Algorithm}

 In this subsection, we propose an iterative algorithm for solving \eqref{sec4_prob:penalty_model_anm}.
 To update the channel vector, we employ an inexact accelerated proximal gradient method to solve the atomic norm denoising subproblem.
-For the symbol update, we utilize an MM approach solved via accelerated projected gradient descent.
+For the symbol update, we utilize an accelerated projected gradient method.